 Sam Ryker has always ridden the wild side, doing what he had to survive in a world that cared little about children and then men like him.
 It's not possible for someone like him to have any kind of normal life.
 Through fate, these two people come together with their so different expectations and dreams but with one thing in common-- a passion for each other that can destroy or redeem them.
 Southern Arizona in 1883, was a time when men and women could change their world, but they had to fight for it.

 Marshal Cord O'Brian is bound and

-determined to see justice done.
-He had been a marshal all his adult life and keeping the law has is what he does but increasingly his burden.
+determined to see justice done-- no matter what it costs him.
+He had been a marshal all his adult life and keeping the law has is what he does but increasingly it has become his burden.

 Priscilla Wesley has everything going

 for her with wealthy parents, beauty, a privileged life.
 The last thing she